TSUParticleModelingGroup/Giant-Impact/README.md

 ## Acknowledements
 Upkeep of this repository is managed by the Tarleton Particle Modeling Group.
 Special thanks to the Tarleton HPC Lab for the use of its hardware.
-This ReadMe was written by Gavin McIntosh and Zachary Watson
+This ReadMe was written by Gavin McIntosh and Zachary Watson.